- How to operate the device and take care of it as independently as possible

 - SET British Columbia provides a comprehensive Augmentative and Alternative Communication (AAC) Device Curriculum.
 This provides some great information for providing a kind of scope and sequence for working with AAC users themselves although this is not how it was intended.

-- Speaking of Speech offers a sections for materials exchange (including some Boardmaker pages in PDF format) concentrating on articulation, fluency, social/pragmatics, AAC.... and an IEP goal bank.
+- Speaking of Speech offers a section for materials exchange (including some Boardmaker pages in PDF format) concentrating on articulation, fluency, social/pragmatics, AAC.... and an IEP goal bank.
 Worth exploring.

 - SpeechBubble is a database hosted by the ACE Centre in Oxford, England.
 The database includes detailed information about almost all communication aids currently available.
 Price and supplier information will be different for people in the USA but the database could be very useful for identifying devices that might fit a particular child that you are working with.
 Worth exploring.